 We are an interdisciplinary team of ethnobiologists, anthropologists, botanists and conservation scientists with a strong commitment to collaborative, supportive, inclusive and equity-based research ethics

-We are a transdisciplinary team of Tsimane’, Bolivian, and international researchers working hand in hand to strengthen Indigenous knowledge systems.
-Our partnership is rooted in trust, reciprocity, and respect, recognizing that knowledge lives in relationships, social, cultural, and spiritual, rather than in data alone.
+We are an interdisciplinary team of Tsimane’, Bolivian, and international researchers working hand in hand to strengthen Indigenous knowledge systems.
+Our partnership is rooted in trust, reciprocity, and respect, recognizing that knowledge lives in, and is nurtured through, relationships, rather than in data alone.

 The IEK-CHANGES project is part of our shared journey toward more equitable and decolonizing research practices.
 We seek to open space for Tsimane’ collaborators to shape how knowledge is documented and shared, in ways that support their long-term cultural aspirations.
 By listening deeply, standing in solidarity, and nurturing intergenerational transmission, we strive to build research that is both scientifically rigorous and profoundly meaningful to the communities with whom we walk this path.